Mercy Catholic College students are given the opportunity to participate in a number of different activities.

 The Mercy Action Group (MAG) provides opportunities for students who are passionate about Mercy and Justice in the World.
 MAG girls are invited to meet every week to learn about and take action on an issue or topic of importance.
 Students who attend develop their confidence and skills in leadership and communication, advocating for areas of interest, working together towards enacting social change.
 For more information click here.

-Location: C29 or the Flex
+Location: Flex

 Entry Requirements: Open to all students